Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample3_ExtractKeyPhrases.md

 # Extracting Key Phrases from Text Inputs

-This sample demonstrates how to extract key phrases from one or more text inputs using Azure Text Analytics.
+This sample demonstrates how to extract key phrases from one or more text inputs.
 To get started you'll need a Text Analytics endpoint and credentials.
 See [README][README] for links and instructions.

 ## Creating a `TextAnalyticsClient`